VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 Now, you both go submit your changes.
 Naturally, one of you has to go first.
 Let's assume you make it first, the file now says `Dave has a dog`.
 Then, your friend goes to do their changes.
 Keep in mind, their version they were based on doesn't have the name changed to Dave yet.
 Now, git is smart enough to realize that you *only* changed Dave's name and your friend *only* changed the dog to a cat, so, it merges the two for you and you get `Dave has a cat`

 Sometimes, the changes can't be resolved so easily and you will have what's called a **merge conflict**.
 These are fine, but does require some human intervention.
 In the above, if both of you had changed the persons name, the latter person would have to select which name to keep.
-Usually, each change is reviewed by multiple people working on the project, and if there's a conflict the preson the conflict is with would help get it resolved - in this case, picking which name to actually use.
+Usually, each change is reviewed by multiple people working on the project, and if there's a conflict the person the conflict is with would help get it resolved - in this case, picking which name to actually use.

 ## 2. Allowing changes to be reverted later